wingleung/safari-push-serverside/README.md

 Code to setup endpoints in node.js needed by Safari for push notification.

+This project does **NOT** include a pushfarm for sending push notifications to subscribers.
+You might look into [node-apn](https://github.com/argon/node-apn) for that

 Demo for deredactie.be (VRT) hosted on [heroku](https://wingsafariendpoint.herokuapp.com).

 **Client side repo:** https://github.com/damianleung/safari-push-clientside